mc-afi/mc-afi.github.io/_posts/2023-11-03-GitHub-Tipps.md

 ---
-title: Notizen zum veröffentlichen neuer Posts
+title: Notizen zum Veröffentlichen neuer Posts
 description: "Introduction to what Jekyll is about and how it works"
 date: 2023-11-03 16:39:00 +0100
 categories: [Blog]